uptane/uptane.github.io/timeline.md

 Docker Content Trust, which uses Notary to sign and verify container images.

-**2016**: *Diplomat: Using Delegations to Protect Community Repositories* is accepted to NSDI 2016.
-Diplomat is the first of several TUF adaptations developed to address a specific identified problem in practice.
-In this case, the problem was the need for faster registration of new projects on community repositories without sacrificing security.
-It also introduces the concept of delegation of trust.
+**2016**: *Diplomat: Using Delegations to Protect Community Repositories* is presented at NSDI 2016.
+The subject of the paper, Diplomat, is the first of several TUF adaptations developed to address a specific identified problem in practice.
+In this case,
+the problem was the need for faster registration of new projects on community repositories without sacrificing security.
+It also introduced the concept of delegation of trust.

-**2016**: A consortium including NYU Tandon (Cappos, Kuppusamy, Diaz, Awwad), the University of Michigan Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI), begin developing Uptane, another evolution of TUF designed to protect updates for vehicles from being easily compromised by rogue nation-state attackers.
+**2016**: A consortium including NYU Tandon (Cappos, Kuppusamy, Diaz, Awwad), the University of Michigan Transportation Research Institute (UMTRI), and the Southwest Research Institute (SWRI), begin developing Uptane, another evolution of TUF designed to protect updates for vehicles from being easily compromised by rogue nation-state attackers.